-We developed and tested the DHB Matlab code using data from the Valles Caldera National Preserve (VCNP).
+We developed and tested the DHB MATLAB code using data from the Valles Caldera National Preserve (VCNP).
 In this dataset, discharge was measured using a Parshall flume installed in the stream channel and the resulting discharge curve was very smooth, which allowed us to use the raw discharge measurements to estimate the sensitivity function, g(Q).
 However, when we began to work with USGS discharge datasets, it became apparent that data smoothing techniques would be necessary in order to obtain smooth recession flow values.
 This is because the USGS generates discharge measurements by relating discharge to river stage through a referenced rating curve.
 The rating curve for a river cross-section is developed through actual monthly discharge readings being conducted by USGS personnel at a particular river stage, and then the two readings being stored and used to form the rating curve at that cross-section.
-This technique proves to be very useful at monitoring river discharge for daily, monthly and annual timescales, however, at a finer temporal resolution (e.g., sub-hourly or hourly) it produces noise in the dataset which manifests itself as significant "steps" in the discharge signal (see Figure 2).
+This technique proves to be very useful at monitoring river discharge for daily, monthly, and annual timescales, however, at a finer temporal resolution (e.g., sub-hourly or hourly), it produces noise in the dataset that manifests itself as significant "steps" in the discharge signal (see Figure 2a).
 These steps then skew the estimation of the catchment's sensitivity function, g(Q).
+We utilized the Savitsky-Golay data filter that is built into MATLAB's Signal Processing Toolbox to smooth raw data, that is, to remove the unrealistic step-like behavior in the observations.
+This smoothing was achieved with a 2nd degree polynomial and twenty-six-point averaging, which improved the RMSE of the sensitivity function curve fit at Rayado Creek from an unsmoothed value of 0.50 to a smoothed result of 0.88.
+This data smoothing technique produces a cleaner discharge curve and a better fit for the model sensitivity function (Figure 2b).

-Figure 2 - Unsmoothed (raw) discharge data from Rayado Creek.
-Notice how the data is "stepped", producing unrealistic discharge values.
+Figure 2. a) Unsmoothed (raw) discharge data from Rayado Creek.
+Notice how the data is "stepped," producing unrealistic discharge values. b) Savitsky-Golay filter applied to the dataset shown in Figure 2a.